PhilippeSalome/radio-astro/README.md

 Teaching material for HI observations of the Milky way.
 Rotation curves, spiral arms.
 Data from pedagogical 2.3m antenna and archival data from the LAB survey

+Note : Some scripts do not work with binder (data to large).